flow-storm/flow-storm-debugger/Readme.md

 Some of the issues there can be alleviated by adding libraries like scope capture, and portal but it isn't straight forward to integrate them and even if it was IMHO there is a lot to be gained from a proper integrated debugging system.

-So I want to stop guessing and a tool that allows me to see what is happening when a Clojure program runs, being it a small expression or an entire codebase.
+So I want to stop guessing and a tool that allows me to see what is happening when a Clojure program runs, be it a small expression or an entire codebase.
 I want it to be useful for cases when I'm chasing a bug or when I just want to understand how something works.

 I also think some Clojure constraints, like immutability and being expression based, allows us to go beyond repl poking and steppers.